YaelBenShalom/Objects-Recognition-and-Classification/trash_recognition/trash_classification/README.md

 ## Module Overview
 In this module I built and trained a neural network to classify different traffic signs using PyTorch.<br>
-In this project, I used the ([Garbage Classification Dataset](https://www.kaggle.com/asdasdasasdas/garbage-classification)).
+In this project, I used the [Garbage Classification Dataset](https://www.kaggle.com/asdasdasasdas/garbage-classification).

 ## User Guide